A generalized three lines lemma in Hardy-like spaces: Introduction

+where $\mathscr{P}_y$ is the Poisson kernel and $H_{p,q}(y)$ is given by Theorem~\ref{thm:optimum}.
+Moreover, this inequality is sharp. \end{theorem}

-We start with a natural generalization of Stein's (complex) interpolation Theorem (cf. \cite[Theorem IX.21]{RS75}).
+Next, we present a natural generalization of Stein's (complex) interpolation Theorem (cf. \cite[Theorem IX.21]{RS75}).
 Since the proof is just the same as the proof of Stein's interpolation theorem in \cite{RS75} with Hadamard's three lines lemma replaced by Theorem~\ref{thm:optimum}, we shall skip it here.

 \begin{theorem}[Generalized Stein interpolation theorem] Let $(X,\mu)$ and $(Y,\nu)$ be $\sigma$-finite measure spaces and let $\{ T(z) \}_{z\in \mathcal{S}}$ be a family of linear operators mapping finitely simple functions in $X$ to measurable functions in $Y$.
 Let $1\leq p_0,q_0,p_1,q_1 \leq\infty$ and suppose that for any simple functions $f : X \rightarrow \C$ and $g: Y \rightarrow \C$, the function $z \rightarrow h_{f,g}(z) \coloneqq \inner{g,T(z) f}$ belongs to $\mathbb{H}^{r,s}(S)$ for some $1\leq r,s\leq \infty$ and satisfies the bounds